British folklore

 British folklore includes topics such as the region's legends, recipes, and folk beliefs seen throughout the United Kingdom or Britain.
 British folklore includes English folklore, Scottish folklore and Welsh folklore.
 Many of these shared tales are tied to real modern and ancient geographical features that have inspired stories of mythical creatures and characters.
 The traditions inherited from folklore of generations past also still continue to influence present British culture in regards to current local festivals, literature and preserved customs.

 Location of Origin

-These stories and traditions often blend ancient cultural heritage and beliefs with true historical events and geographical features.
-As British folklore expands to include several different regions across this vast country, the linguistic and cultural diversity varies across the nation, creating a wealth of historical knowledge within different geocultural locations.
-The umbrella of British folklore captures the overlapping shared traditional culture—such as similar mythic motifs, cultural practices, or legendary characters—between regions, but also acknowledges the highly localized customs that are tied to specific locations within Britain.

 Folk stories are often used to make sense of the world around them, and historically done by rooting meaning to the local landscape.
 With this, natural landmarks woven with memory and belief become keepers of preserved cultural identity for the generations that come after them.